 WHY WE EXIST

 Ya’axché Conservation Trust (Ya’axché) was founded in 1998 by a consortium of local leaders.
 The impetus for creating the organization was to safeguard a natural corridor connecting the forests of the Maya Mountains with the lowland forests of the Caribbean coastal plains.
 This corridor was purchased and named the Golden Stream Corridor Preserve (GSCP).

-Ya’axché proved to be successful in managing GSCP and therefore was asked by the Government of Belize to co-manage the ‘crown jewel of Belize’, Bladen Nature Reserve in 1998.
+Ya’axché proved to be successful in managing GSCP and therefore was asked by the Government of Belize to co-manage the ‘crown jewel of Belize’, Bladen Nature Reserve in 2008.
 Then, in 2015, Ya’axché was also granted co-management rights for the Maya Mountain North Forest Reserve, a key biodiversity area.
-These protected areas are managed under the organisation’s Protected Area Management Program which ensures that its biodiversity remains intact.
+These protected areas are managed under the organization’s Protected Area Management Program which ensures that its biodiversity remains intact.

 In an effort to ensure our approach to conservation was as holistic as possible, Ya’axché created a program alongside its Protected Area Management Program, called the Community Outreach and Livelihoods Program, to foster sustainable livelihoods of the local people who buffer the protected areas.
 It focuses on building capacity for increased community participation in natural resource management.

 Ya’axché continues to be creative in its approach through actions – adopting the Spatial Monitoring and Reporting Tool (SMART), implementing sustainable financing initiatives such as EcoTourism Belize, and obtaining the permit for the first agroforestry concession in Belize.